a-maldet/labelmachine/cran-comments.md

     Also add information on how to contact you by electronic and paper mail.

-    notice like this when it starts in an interactive mode:
+      If the program does terminal interaction, make it output a short notice like this when it starts in an interactive mode:

         <program>  Copyright (C) <year>  <name of author>